helgoboss/helgobox/doc/user-guide.md

 - Akai APC Key 25
 - Presonus Faderport

+Also have a look into the section "Tested controllers".
+Maybe your controller is listed there along with some tips.

 All hardware examples are provided to the best of my knowledge.
 If anything is incorrect or has changed in the meanwhile, please let me know!